ZichengDuan/EZIGen/README.md

 This project refer some of the code from [AnyDoor](https://github.com/ali-vilab/AnyDoor), shout out to this great work!

 #  Citation
+If you find this codebase useful for your research, please cite as follows:
 ```
 @article{duan2024ezigen,
   title={EZIGen: Enhancing zero-shot subject-driven image generation with precise subject encoding and decoupled guidance},